Interview Questions: What Were Your Biggest Successes and Failures?

 You can also discuss what you did to ensure the mistake wouldn't happen again in the future.
 For example, if you failed to lead a team project successfully, perhaps mention how you then worked closely with a mentor to develop your management skills and had a successful team project the next time.
 It will demonstrate that you have learned from your mistakes, and have developed new skills.

-Try to keep it positive, and don't blame others for what went wrong.
+Don’t blame others: Try to keep it positive, and don't blame others for what went wrong.
 Deflecting blame on someone else isn't going to make the best impression.
 Employers don’t want to hear that someone else is to blame for your problems.

 On the same note, don’t make excuses for what went wrong.
 Instead, share your solutions for preventing a fail the next time around.
 It will show that you’re proactive, flexible and willing to move forward even when things aren’t going as planned.

-“What Was Your Biggest Accomplishment at Work?”
+“What Was Your Biggest Success at Work?”

-- One of my greatest accomplishments at my current job has been leading the installation and implementation of a new software program in the office.
+- One of my greatest successes at my current job has been leading the installation and implementation of a new software program in the office.
 As office manager, I quickly learned the software program before it was installed, and then led a seminar to instruct all employees how to use it.
 Within five days, everyone felt comfortable and confident using it.
 My employers said this was the smoothest technological transition we have ever had at work.
-I know I can bring this technological knowledge and leadership ability to your office as well.
+I know I can bring this technical knowledge and leadership ability to your office as well.